vestiment-sh/Airbnb-Optimization/README.md

   - Set-Up Tutorial: https://www.youtube.com/watch?v=sV2XX7LbYEw

+## Procedure

+### Extract
+We will be downloading data from two sources.
+Below are the direct links to the datasets if additional information is needed:
+1. Airbnb Open Data in NYC https://www.kaggle.com/peterzhou/airbnb-open-data-in-nyc?select=reviews_detail.csv
+2. NYC Zip Borough Population https://data.beta.nyc/en/dataset/pediacities-nyc-neighborhoods/resource/7caac650-d082-4aea-9f9b-3681d568e8a5

+### Transform
+1. Using Jupyter Notebook, create a Python program to clean the data using your 2 CSV files Configure your script to:
+- Drop listing information that has Null data
+- Remove unnecessary characters - i.g. "$", ","
+- Convert correct datatypes
+- Adjust Zipcode so that they are all 5 integers
+- Create necessary columns

+2. Example Code: (INSERT LINK)

+### Load
 Before preceding, please ensure that you are logged into your google account that you would like your data to be linked to.

 Step 1: Using a Google account, create a new project on https://console.cloud.google.com/bigquery by clicking on the dropdown menu on the top of the page which is on the right side of where it says "Google Cloud Platform".
 A window will pop up which has the "New Project" button in the top right, click that.
 Assign a unique name to your project so you don't forget where you're storing your data.